Subhoshri/Encryptix/README.md

 Movie genre classification aims to predict the genre of a movie based on its attributes.
 This project uses machine learning to classify movies into genres.

-### Structure
+### Contents

-- `movie_genre_classification/`
+- `movie_genre_classification`
-  - `data/`: Contains the dataset used for training and testing.
+  - `dataset`: Contains the dataset used for training and testing.
-  - `notebooks/`: Jupyter notebooks for data exploration and model development.
+  - `notebooks`: Jupyter notebooks for data exploration and model development.
-  - `results/`: Contains the results of model evaluations and visualizations.
+  - `results`: Contains the results of model evaluations and visualizations.

 ## Installation